Solid-state battery technology, SSD battery swap image

 Samsung

 Samsung is also investing heavily in solid-state battery research.
-The company has showcased prototypes that promise higher energy density and improved safety over traditional lithium-ion batteries.
+The company has showed prototypes that promise higher energy density and improved safety over traditional lithium-ion batteries.
 Samsung's advancements in solid-state batteries include the development of new solid electrolytes and anode materials that enhance overall battery performance.

 Other Key Players